yast/autoyast-integration-test/README.md

 ## Supported Scenarios

 These integration tests need to start virtual machines for their operation.
-If you want to use KVM, support for hardware virtualization is vitally important.
+If you want to use QEMU/KVM, support for hardware virtualization is vitally important.
 Check it on your host system:

     $ grep --only-matching '\(svm\|vmx\)' /proc/cpuinfo

 Alternatively, you can just use VirtualBox (no hardware virtualization support is needed).

-If you prefer, you can install the framework in a KVM machine.
+If you prefer, you can install the framework in a QEMU/KVM machine.
 For that scenario to work you must enable _nested virtualization_.
 For example, if you're using libvirt, you can achieve that setting `cpu mode` to `host-model` or `host-passthrough`.
 You can find more information in the [official